 - Drawing(s) or photograph(s) of the design as applied to the finished article

-Note: The drawings must show the article and the design features clearly and accurately and be presented so that the Industrial Design Office can directly reproduce them in black and white.
-The description does not have to detail every aspect of the design but it must state clearly what the design is and what its original features are.
-Only the visual aspects of the design should be described, i.e., shape, configuration, pattern or ornament (or any combination of these).
+Note: Your drawings must show the article and the design features clearly and accurately and be of high enough quality that the Industrial Designs Office can make copies of them in black and white.
+Your description does not have to detail every aspect of the design but it must state clearly what the design is and what its features are.
+You should describe only the visual aspects of the design (i.e., shape, configuration, pattern or ornament, or any combination of these).
 Do not refer to how the article functions or performs.

-For a more detailed explanation of drawings and descriptions, consult the relevant sections in Chapter 6 of the Industrial Design Office Practices.
+For a more detailed explanation of drawings and descriptions, see chapter 6 of the Industrial Design Office Practices.

 7. How do I request the recordal of an assignment or licence?